HAPPY HELPING MY NEIGHBOR

-“I had another experience… It was an entity.
-This other entity said the same thing.
-That I should be helping my neighbor.
-So this came to re-assure me…I have to work with people who are less fortunate than I am.
+“I had another experience…it was an entity.
+This other entity said the same thing—that I should be helping my neighbor.
+So this came to reassure me…I have to work with people who are less fortunate than I am.
 It’s not good to work at a bank as I did before.
-I wasn’t happy.
-With desks and papers, dealing with the public.
+I wasn’t happy with desks and papers, dealing with the public.
 None of that made me happy.”

-Janet responded, “Well, if it’s God’s will you’re trying to understand, don’t try to THINK your way there!
+Janet responded, “Well, if it’s God’s will you’re trying to understand, don’t try to think your way there!
 Spend your time in prayer and meditation!”

-At one time, I thought I was supposed to pursue Portraits In Faith to the exclusion of my role in the business world or having a family.
-But then I came to understand that my new family life and my business life were critical parts of me and gave extra dimension to what Portraits In Faith meant, and why I pursued it all these years.
+At one time, I thought I was supposed to pursue Portraits in Faith to the exclusion of my role in the business world or having a family.
+But then I came to understand that my family life, spiritual life, and my business life were all critical parts of me.
+They gave extra dimension to what Portraits in Faith meant, and why I’d pursued it all these years.

 Today, I believe that each of us receives the message of where our contributions are most needed if we listen deeply and allow spirit to flow through us.
 That happened for Eldo Rodrigues da Paixão, and I believe it happens for each of us.